dockstore/dockstore/_docs/advanced-features.md

 ### WES Endpoint and Authorization
-Dockstore WES CLI requests will be sent to the WES endpoint specified in the Dockstore config file and will use authorization credentials specified in the Dockstore config file.
+By default Dockstore WES CLI requests will be sent to the WES endpoint specified in the Dockstore config file and will use authorization credentials specified in the Dockstore config file.

 You can override the WES config file settings on the command line by using global optional parameters